deanmoses/zenphoto-json-rest-api/README.md

 Examples:
 * `http://mysite.com/myAlbum/?json` get JSON about myAlbum and its immediate child albums
+* `http://mysite.com/myAlbum/page/2/?json` get JSON about myAlbum and the second page of its immediate child albums
 * `http://mysite.com/myAlbum/?json=deep` get JSON  about myAlbum and all its descendants
 * `http://mysite.com/myAlbum/?json&pagination=off` get JSON about myAlbum and all its descendants, unpaginated
 * `http://mysite.com/myAlbum/myImage.jpg?json` get JSON about myImage.jpg